The 2018-2019 Campaign

 The overwhelming proportion of United Way dollars comes from the residential community.
 Without the generous contributions of the people of our community, the United Way would not be able to provide the level of support that is currently possible.
 As our campaign goal increases each year, so will the level of service we are able to provide!

-1st Row: Farrel Potts, Galloway Ridge Campaign; Jan Sherwin, The Preserve at Jordan Lake Campaign Co-Chair; Corinne Houpt, Governors Club Campaign Chair; Kathy Singer, Governors Club Campaign; Jan Rickard, Countywide Campaign Chair; Jack Zollinger, United Way Board Chair and Galloway Ridge Campaign
+1st Row: Farrel Potts, Galloway Ridge Campaign; Jan Sherwin, Big Woods Campaign Chair; Corinne Houpt, Governors Club Campaign; Kathy Singer, Governors Club Campaign; Jan Rickard, Countywide Campaign Chair; Jack Zollinger, Galloway Ridge Campaign Co-Chair

-2nd Row: Lee Strange, Briar Chapel Campaign; Bob Marshall, Galloway Ridge Campaign; Chuck Rickard, Chapel Ridge Campaign Co-Chair; Jerry Wehmueller, Governors Club Campaign
+2nd Row: Lee Strange, Briar Chapel Campaign Co-Chair; Bob Marshall, Galloway Ridge Campaign Co-Chair; Chuck Rickard, Chapel Ridge Campaign Co-Chair; Jerry Wehmueller, Governors Club Campaign

 The United Way idea of community-based fundraising has mobilized people to fight hunger, disease and poverty for over 100 years.
 Here in Chatham County, our United Way history has its roots in 1985 when a group of concerned citizens organized to better meet the needs of our community.